pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Face.md

 ### glyph-images(str)

-Returns an array of [Font::FreeType::GlyphImage](https://pdf-raku.github.io/Font-FreeType-raku/GlyphImage) objects for the Unicode string.
+Returns an array of [Font::FreeType::GlyphImage](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/GlyphImage) objects for the Unicode string.

+For example, to load particular glyphs (character images):

+    for $face.glyph-images('ABC') {
+        # Glyphs can be rendered to bitmap images, among other things:
+        my $bitmap = .bitmap;
+        say $bitmap.Str;
+    }

 ### forall-chars(_code-ref_)

 Iterates through all the characters in the font, and calls _code-ref_ for each of them in turn.
 Glyphs which don't correspond to Unicode characters are ignored.

-Each time your callback code is called, a [Font::FreeType::Glyph](https://pdf-raku.github.io/Font-FreeType-raku/Glyph) object is passed for the current glyph.
+Each time your callback code is called, a [Font::FreeType::Glyph](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/Glyph) object is passed for the current glyph.

 If there was an error loading the glyph, then the glyph's, `stat` method will return non-zero and the `error` method will return an exception object.